Digital Parenting

 Ages: 3-8 | Platform: iOS, Android | Cost: Free (basic) / subscription for premium

-Luka offers a library of Chinese-language picture books with read-aloud functionality.
-Children can follow along as the story is read in Mandarin, with characters highlighted.
+A library of Chinese picture books with read-aloud functionality.
+Children follow along as stories are read in Mandarin with characters highlighted.
+This is a lifesaver for parents like me whose Chinese isn't strong enough to read bedtime stories fluently.

 Why we recommend it: